The elliptic Hall algebra and the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$: K-theory of the commuting variety

 where we also write $E$ for the standard $G$-module.
-The collection of maps $\pi_E$ endows $\mathbf{C}_\Kb$ with the structure of an $\H^0_\Kb$-module : where the multiplication in the rhs is the tensor product of a class in equivariant K-theory by a representation.
+The collection of maps $\pi_E$ endows $\bar\Cb_\Kb$ with the structure of an $\H^0_\Kb$-module : where the multiplication in the right hand side is the tensor product of a class in equivariant K-theory by a representation.
 In Section~6.4 we have also defined a Hecke action

-\begin{prop} The map $\rho:\mathbf C_{\Kb}\to\End_\Kb(\mathbf L_{\Kb})$ intertwines the $\H^0_\Kb$-module structure on $\mathbf{C}_{\Kb}$ with the Hecke action on $\End_\Kb(\mathbf{L}_\Kb)$, i.e., for $h \in \H^0_\Kb$ and $u \in \mathbf{C}_{\Kb}$ we have $\rho(h \, u)=h \bullet \rho(u).$ \end{prop}
+\begin{prop} The map $\rho:\bar\Cb_{\Kb}\to\End_\Kb(\mathbf L_{\Kb})$ intertwines the $\H^0_\Kb$-module structure on $\bar\Cb_{\Kb}$ with the Hecke action on $\End_\Kb(\mathbf{L}_\Kb)$, i.e., for $h \in \H^0_\Kb$ and $u \in \bar\Cb_{\Kb}$ we have $\rho(h \, u)=h \bullet \rho(u).$ \end{prop}

 \begin{proof} Fix a flag $E_1\subset E$, $E_2=E/E_1$ with $\dim\; E_1=n$, $\dim\; E_2=k$.
 By (\ref{E:defHeckeaction2}) we must check that

 for each

 Here the tensor product is the tensor product of coherent sheaves over $\Hi_{n+k}$ and $\Hi_k$ respectively.
 Recall the diagram